-Such offenses may include, but are not limited to: use and/or possession of tobacco and related vaping products; mild vandalism; disrespect to staff (using profanity); possession of pornography; fighting on school bus to or from school or at a school function, and other serious inappropriate behaviors.
-Level III misbehavior may result in OSS of up to 10 days, a building level hearing, notification to legal authorities if necessary, possible referral to alternative school and/or expulsion.
+Such offenses may include, but are not limited to: use and/or possession of tobacco and related vaping products; mild vandalism; disrespect to staff (using profanity); possession of pornography; fighting on school bus to or from school or at a school function, and other serious inappropriate behavior including 3 or more class cuts.
+Level III misbehavior may result in ISS, OSS of up to 10 days, a building level hearing, notification of legal authorities if necessary, possible referral to alternative school and/or expulsion.